Penetration Testing Active Directory, Part I

 If devices come back, then you’re in business.
 If you get nothing, it’s possible ICMP is disabled, there’s no other devices on the network, or since you’re not authenticated, you cannot communicate with other devices and are possibly being blocked by an identity security solution (e.g. Cisco ISE).
 For the sake of the article, let’s assume you get a few machines back and can successfully ping them.

 Next, we’ll use a tool called Responder, or if you’re partial to Windows, Inveigh.
 What these two tools do is check for a very common misconfiguration within AD, which results in the ability to conduct WPAD and NBT-NS poisoning.
-By default, Windows is configured to search for a Web Proxy Auto-Discovery file when using the internet.
-This is useful in an organization because the device will send out a broadcast asking for the proxy file and receive one.
+By default, Windows is configured to search for a Proxy Auto Config (PAC) file, via the Web Proxy Auto-Discovery (WPAD).
+It’s important to note that WPAD isn’t the protocol that does the searching, it’s just the set of procedures on how the device finds the PAC file.
+Automatic discovery of the PAC file is useful in an organization because the device will send out a broadcast asking for the proxy file and receive one.
 However, it naturally does not authenticate who is sending the proxy file, allowing an attacker to send a spoofed answer which then asks for credentials.

 In Kali, responder is installed by default.

 responder -I eth0 --wpad

 On my Windows 7 Machine, I open Internet Explorer and go to Google, which then initiates a search for a WPAD file.
 In Responder, I see the request come through, which Responder then automatically answers the request with a challenge, which results in the victim sending their username and hashed password (in NTLMv2 format).